 I grew up in California, USA, received a BA in Architecture in 1964, and a MFA in photography from the University of New Mexico in 1973.
 Following graduation I was appointed as a professor at Cornell University in the Art Department where I taught photography and digital imaging for almost 30 years.
 In 1999 I retired from Cornell to pursue my career as an artist full time.

 When it comes to my art I am an explorer.
 Photography was first for me in the 1950's as it opened ways of seeing and picture making that I had not experienced before.
 Then in the 1980’s as the result of a Cornell University grant I was able to get state of the art computer equipment and software and start looking for ways to make art through this new technology.
-Over the years computers and software have evolved in power and capabilities and hence my work as an artist using digital processes has followed suit.
+Over the years computers and software have evolved in power and capabilities and hence my work as an artist using digital processes has expanded as well.

 In 2004 I got my first iPhone and began using it as a camera which opened up a new way to capture images as my iPhone was always with me while my more sophisticated DSLR camera was not.
 However these first phone images were small and somewhat limited even though on the plus side I had many more image grabbing opportunities.